 Planting Perennials & Annual Flowers

 Determine the appropriate location for planting, and then dig a hole twice the width, but only as deep as the pot.
-Mix Master Nursery Bumper Crop and Master Nursery Master Start fertilizer with your native soil following the label instructions.
+Mix Master Nursery Bumper Crop and Master Nursery Bumper Crop Starter Fertilizer with your native soil following the label instructions.

 These products will loosen and enrich the soil and promote root development.
 Water your plants thoroughly, and then remove them from their pots by inverting them and supporting the root ball.